castlegateit/cgit-domain-lookup/README.md

 >bool|array a()

 Returns an array of A records containing details of the record type, ttl, ipv4 address and the host address.
-This function returns false on failure and an empty array when no records are found.
+This method returns false on failure and an empty array when no records are found.

 **Example**